medusa-project/medusa-collection-registry/INSTALL.md

 rake jetty:start and rake medusa:delayed_job:start in both environments.

-cd into submodules/ruby-fits-server and ./start.sh
+cd into submodules/ruby-fits-server and ./start.sh.
+This uses its own gemset which you'll need to install.

 #Test